NBR is now accepting applications for the Ellings-Korduba Research Fellowship. Apply here. Deadline is March 26, 2023.

 - A two-page cover letter that addresses your qualifications for the fellowship and how this fellowship program will contribute to your studies and future career plans.

 - A two-page independent research proposal outlining a topic for research, why the topic is critical to U.S. policy, and methodology as well as sources.
+Please detail your plan for completing your research project within the three-month fellowship period.

 - Unofficial transcripts from all post-secondary educational institutions.